Netherlands Authority for the Financial Markets: International

 With the advent of Euronext stock exchange which is not only located in Amsterdam, but also in Paris, Brussels, London and Lisbon, the AFM works closely with the regulators in those other countries to regulate this cross border stock exchange.

-The AFM is a member of the European Securities and Markets Authority (ESMA).
-ESMA is an independent EU Authority that contributes to safeguarding the stability of the European Union's financial system by enhancing the protection of investors and promoting stable and orderly financial markets.
-The AFM also participates in the International Organization of Securities Commissions (IOSCO), which brings together more than 80 securities regulators from all around the world.
+The AFM participates in the International Organization of Securities Commissions (IOSCO), which brings together more than 80 securities regulators from all around the world.
 In its role as an audit supervisor, AFM is also a member of the International Forum of Independent Audit Regulators (IFIAR).